Leah T. is anxious to look into the mirror and see a smile full of healthy teeth for the first time in years.

 “A person without front teeth, for example, is likely to find it difficult to be hired for a job in a restaurant,” Yoder said.

-Yoder applied for and received a $12,000 grant from the Dental Pipeline National Learning Institute for the HVAF partnership.
+and received a $12,000 grant from the Dental Pipeline National Learning Institute for the HVAF partnership.
 The IUPUI Solution Center granted an additional $20,000.
 The funds will be used to cover the costs of dental laboratory and oral surgery fees.

 When Dr. Yoder researched the limited dental care that many veterans receive, she immediately took on this project.